1. Faculty Appointments

 - The tenure probationary period may be interrupted while a faculty member is on leave to perform public or professional service that does not contribute to the production of academic scholarship of the type normally considered in an application for tenure.
 Such leave and interruption of the tenure probationary period shall not ordinarily be granted in the seventh year of the tenure probationary period.
 The Executive Vice President, acting with the advice of the Chair and Dean, will determine if the leave interrupts the tenure probationary period.

-- The tenure probationary period may be interrupted as provided in Faculty Handbook section III.C.10.d "Family Care Leave," in the New Parent Leave Option for Ordinary Faculty on the Main Campus, or in such other personal and family leave policies that may be adopted from time to time; or as required by District of Columbia, state or federal law.
+- The tenure probationary period may be interrupted as provided in Faculty Handbook section III.C.10.d "Family Care Leave," in the New Parent Leave Option for Tenure-line Faculty on the Main Campus, or in such other personal and family leave policies that may be adopted from time to time; or as required by District of Columbia, state or federal law.

 - For purposes of this policy, references to a particular numerical year of the tenure probationary period are to the adjusted year after accounting for any interruptions described in paragraphs (d) and (e) that have occurred and approved credit for service elsewhere.